duarteocarmo/automation-post/report-automation-part-2.md

 ```
 A couple of notes about the script above:
 - The `capture_output` file in the `subprocess.run` function, allows us to capture the output of the command.
 The `text` flag allows us to treat everything as text, avoiding problems with spaces for example.
-- After running `subprocess.run`, we apply the `.split` function, this is because the output of the `subprocess.run` function is a list of different files separated by a line break (`\n`).
-This split function allows us to but all the elements into a nicely formatted list.
+- After running `subprocess.run`, we apply the `.split` function, this is because of the output of the `subprocess.run` function is a string of different files separated by a line break (`\n`).
+This split function allows us to but all the elements into a nicely formatted python list.
 - The `new_files` list will contain only files that are in the cloud directory, but not in the local directory, or in other words: the excel file that users have uploaded to the cloud drive.
 In case there are no differences, the function will return an empty list.

 #### 2.Using Papermill and Nbconvert to generate new reports

 Once we have a reliable way of detecting if new files are uploaded to the cloud, we now need to process that new file and generate an `html` report from it.

-To do this, we will use two of the tools mentioned in the first part of this article: papermill, and nbconvert.
+We will use two of the tools mentioned in the [first part of this article]() ADD LINK: papermill, and nbconvert.

-We start by creating a function that will create a new notebook file, based on an excel report.
-Using of course, a notebook template (as for example `template.ipynb`) as previously decribed.
+We start by creating a function that will produce a new notebook file, based on an excel report.
+Using, of course, a notebook template (for example `template.ipynb`) as [previously described in part 1]()ADD LINK.

 ```python
 import papermill as pm